-REACTION TO THE NEWS OF UMARS DEATH IN IRAN 10
+REACTION TO THE NEWS OF OMAR'S DEATH IN IRAN 10

-News of the murder of Khalifeh Omar by Pirooz reached Iran in late winter and spread everywhere and caused great joy before the Nowruz of the year 24 of the Hijri Solar calendar.
-It was the only good news after eight years of the oppression and cruelty and crime of the Arabs in Iran.
+News of the murder of Khalifeh Omar by Phiruz reached Iran in late winter and spread everywhere, and caused great joy before the Nowruz of the year 24 of the Hijri Solar calendar.
+It was the only good news after eight years of the oppression, cruelty and crime of the Arabs in Iran.

 But there was a big problem for the national happiness of the Iranian people.
-If the people were openly happy about Omar's death, they would definitely be killed by the Arab rulers
+If the people were openly happy about Omar's death, they would get killed by the Arab rulers